agda/agda/doc/user-manual/getting-started/installation.rst

     nix-env -f "<nixpkgs>" -iA haskellPackages.Agda
     agda-mode-setup

-  This approach does not provide any special support for working with Agda libraries.
+  This approach does not provide any additional support for working with Agda libraries.
+See :ref:`Library Management <Library Management>` for how to manage libraries manually.

 OS X
 ----